EMUNES/hust-mdb/README.md

 If you don't have an account to login, you can create your own superuser using the backend terminal or contact the author for default account.

+## Important notices for potential bugs and breakdowns

+- An local database mutation (hell know where from) will break the token authentication for the project, causing users unable to login no matter in frontend or backend.
+To avoid such "accidents" happen again and disable the login system, **always test login functionality before you push your code to github especially when git shows that your local sqlite3 database file is *modified***. --- 2021.4.18.